 For those relatively new to being an Airbnb host, forums, blogs, and social media are great ways to learn from others with similar challenges.
 Equally, you are likely to encounter many who’ve overcome the same challenges and problems.
 Let’s look at some of the most active and useful forums and blogs for Airbnb hosts.

-Also very active, with over 600 new members in 30 days and 850 posts within the last 30 days.
-No one needs to stick to one group.
+Keep in mind that no one needs to stick to one group.
 You never know what kind of useful hints, tips, advice, and even opportunities you might find joining multiple groups.

-Another popular online community, with over 27,000 members.
+This is another popular online community with over 27,000 members.
 In this one, members are more proactively focused on “our finances and serial entrepreneurs and/or working our way towards a financial goal.”
 In this group, self-promotion and helping one another generate more revenue is encouraged.
-It’s active, with over 540 new posts in the past 30 days.

 Unlike the above, AirHostsForum is not officially affiliated with Airbnb.
 It’s an active community of over 5,000 members, with 96,000 posts.
 Like the above, anyone can post questions and answer them in response to other people’s posts and questions.